 Best Practices When Using Instant

-2. Avoid direct conversion to LocalDateTime without a ZoneId to prevent ambiguity in different time zones.
+2. Do not convert directly to LocalDateTime without having a ZoneId so that there is no confusion in the different time zones.

-3. Leverage Duration for time calculations: Instead of manually subtracting seconds, use Duration.between().
+3. Leverage Duration in calculation of time instead of subtracting manually seconds, make use of Duration.between().

 Conclusion